 Calvin ran back into the bedroom and pushed a chair over to the window.
 He climbed up just in time to see Hobbes help Francis out of the tree.
 He turned around and saw Hobbes standing behind him, then looked outside once more before jumping down.
-Calvin scratched his head and said, “Well, that’s good then, but… I don’t understand…?”
+Calvin scratched his head and with a questioning look at Hobbes said, “Well, that’s good then, but… I don’t understand…?”

-Hobbes smiled and winked at Calvin, then explained, “As one of my best friends once said, it’s a magical world, Calvin ol’ buddy!”
+Hobbes smiled and explained, “As one of my best friends once said, it’s a magical world!”

-Calvin put on his space helmet, took a deep breath, and said, “Ok, I’m ready, let’s go exploring!”
+Calvin nodded and put on his space helmet, took a deep breath, and said, “Ok, I’m ready.”

 Calvin and Hobbes ran outside to the backyard.
-They ducked and dodged trees and shrubs to keep their escape secret.
+They ducked trees and dodged shrubs to keep their escape secret.
 They climbed through the fence and then disappeared over the hill into the pastels of late afternoon sunshine and oak trees.
-A minute later a muffled roar was followed by a spiraling bolt of sizzling light that tore through the watercolor sky, just for a moment, and then vanished in a quiet “boink.”
+A minute later a muffled roar was followed by a spiraling bolt of sizzling light that tore through the watercolor sky, just for a moment, and then vanished with a quiet “boink.”